 - Lizard appears as a sub-boss in Marvel Ultimate Alliance (2006), voiced by James Arnold Taylor.

 - Lizard appears in the video game adaptation of Spider-Man 3 (2007), voiced by Nathan Carlson.
-Connors transforms into the Lizard after injecting himself with the serum in order to try and regrow his missing arm.
+Connors transforms into the Lizard after injecting himself with the serum in order to try and regrow his missing arm, but is not related to the movie version.

 - A more heroic version of Lizard appears in Spider-Man: Friend or Foe (2007), voiced by Roger L. Jackson.